Retirement income planning: 5 actions to consider

 But that might not be the best approach depending on your situation.
 Consult with your tax advisor before assuming withdrawals from taxable accounts are your best first step.

 Required minimum distributions (RMDs) can also have tax implications.
-These are withdrawals you must take from traditional, simplified employee pension plan (SEP) IRAs, Savings Incentive Match Plan for Employees (SIMPLE) IRAs, and employer-sponsored qualified retirement plans (such as 401(k)s and 403(b)s), and the amount you need to withdraw may impact your tax rate.
-Failure to take an RMD on time or in the right amount can result in an IRS 50% excise tax for every dollar under-distributed.
+These are amounts you must begin withdrawing from Traditional IRAs, Simplified Employee Pension plan (SEP) IRAs, Savings Incentive Match Plan for Employees (SIMPLE) IRAs, and employer-sponsored qualified retirement plans (such as 401(k)s and 403(b)s) upon attaining the designated age.
+The amounts you need to withdraw may impact your tax rate.
+Failure to take an RMD on time or in the right amount may result in an additional tax at the federal level for every dollar under-distributed.

-Another thing to consider is changes to the RMD age as outlined in Secure Act 2.0: The Consolidated Appropriations Act of 2023 included an update to the Setting Every Community Up for Retirement Enhancement (SECURE) Act of 2019.
+Another thing to consider is changes to the RMD age as outlined in Secure 2.0 Act: The Consolidated Appropriations Act of 2023 included an update to the Setting Every Community Up for Retirement Enhancement (SECURE) Act of 2019.
 With this law, the RMD age increased to age 73 in 2023 and will increase to age 75 in 2033.
-If you turn age 72 in 2023, your RMD is not due until 2024.
+If you turned age 73 in 2024, your required beginning date for your first RMD is April 1, 2025.

 Some next steps to consider: